jjenkov/pde-pdl-specification/pde-specification.md

     field     # field with offset 12

+### Sub-streams
+A PDE stream can contain sub-streams.
+This simply means, that inside the bigger stream are 1 to N sub-streams which are to be considered their own, separate streams.
+However, for practical reasons they are all located within the same PDE stream.
+This could be the case where a remote service returns a single stream with nested sub-streams inside, where each sub-stream represents some part of the remote service result.

-In case a PDE field stream contains sub-streams - the offsets of each PDE field should be interpreted as being an offset within each sub-stream - not within the main multi-sub-stream stream.
+In case a PDE field stream contains sub-streams - the offsets of each PDE field should be interpreted as being an offset within each sub-stream - not within the main super-stream.
 In other words, sub-streams have their own individual offsets.

 Similarly, offset gaps within a sub-stream only count for that sub-stream - not for other sub-streams